 Healthy Aging

-Two women at a table being assited by a volunteerCapitalizing on our deep experience working with older adults, MABVI launched an initiative in 2020 to help improve and build systems that support healthy aging, thanks to 3-year seed funding from Tufts Health Plan Foundation.
+Capitalizing on our deep experience working with older adults, MABVI a group of people facing the camera Woman in the middle has a white canelaunched an initiative in 2019 to help improve and build systems that support healthy aging, thanks to 3-year seed funding from Tufts Health Plan Foundation (now Point32 Health Foundation).
 MABVI aims to integrate low vision awareness and accessibility into city and statewide Age-Friendly efforts.
-We also aim to ensure equitable information access and inclusion of older adults with vision loss.
+We also aim to ensure equitable information access and inclusion of older adults with visual disabilities.
 MABVI is proud to be part of a network of project partners working to make Massachusetts an exemplar of an Age-Friendly and accessible state.

 Through this project, we aim to share our expertise with and learn from the larger age-friendly community by working collaboratively to meet the needs identified by all seniors and increase access to healthy aging resources.
 MABVI has relationships with many of the key connectors within the Age-Friendly community, including MA AARP, MA Executive Office of Elder Affairs, MA Councils on Aging, and MA Healthy Aging Collaborative (we serve on the Executive Committee of the latter).